jiggzson/nerdamer/README.md

 **THE PARSER**

 The core comes with a parser instance fired up and ready to go.
-It is wise to keep using that parser instance as this is the instance that get extened and modified.
+It is wise to keep using that parser instance as this is the instance that get extended and modified.
 To modify the parser instance call the extend method of the parser and supply the name of the function you're extending and the function you are extending it with.
 The extended function gets called with 3 parameters, the first symbol, the second symbol, and the original function.
 Here's an example of how it's done in the LinAlg add-on.

 ```javascript
 var core = nerdamer.getCore();